ksindi/flask-sqlacodegen/README.rst

 What's different:

--  Bugfix for "TypeError: unsupported operand type(s) for +: 'NoneType' and 'str'
+-  Bugfix for "TypeError: unsupported operand type(s) for +: 'NoneType' and 'str'"
 -  Support for Flask-SQLAlchemy syntax using ``--flask`` option.
 -  Defaults to generating backrefs in relationships. ``--nobackref`` still included as option in case backrefs are not wanted.